Cheap spring getaways

 Spring break in canoe country

-Near the northern Minnesota town of Ely, YMCA Camp du Nord rents out its cabins to groups in fall, winter and spring and offers adult retreats there and at YMCA camps on the Iron Range.
+Near the northern Minnesota town of Ely, YMCA Camp du Nord rents out its cabins to groups in fall, winter and spring and offers nature retreats there and at YMCA camps on the Iron Range.

 A bicyclist pedals on the Root River State Trail.